 In every page of this book, Lovett’s art is a testimony, which confirms I did the right thing when I decided one year ago to walk away from the 40-plus-hour-a-week grind of a well-paying, prestigious job.
 It was a difficult decision, but for me, it was the right thing to do.
 It was the beginning of me finding my voice again, and finding my happy day.

 Still, for the last year, I have surrendered to the often mundane and repetitive tasks of managing a household and three-children.
 I have continued to manage some work responsibilities and I started a virtual PR shop, but the majority of my time has been spent at home.
 For someone who has been in the professional workforce since 1990, it’s been an adjustment.
-The laundry, dishes, diapers and Dora have all been mind-numbing at times.
+The laundry, dishes, diapers, and Dora have all been mind-numbing at times.

 Lovett’s art has reminded me of the temporal beauty of it all.
-It reminds me of her life as well her death.
+It reminds me of her life as well as her death.
 Eventually, she departed this world, leaving behind everyone she loved, including that two-year-old girl who is now 86.
-This was far harder, I am sure, than any wrestling she did with her ambitions as an artist and writer.
+This was far harder, I am sure than any wrestling she did with her ambitions as an artist and writer.